The reason most people purchase the Badge-A-Minit hand press is that the advertised priced is only $29.95.

 Badge-A-Minit offers a 30-day return policy with their hand press.

-However, you will be required to pay the postage to return the machine, and a 10% re-stocking fee if you decide to return the machine.
+However, you are required to pay the postage to return the machine, and a 10% re-stocking fee if you decide to return the machine.